Andrew-S-Rosen/QMOF/tools/cleaning_scripts/README.md

 `deduplicate.py`: This script will de-duplicate a list of CIFs by using Pymatgen's `StructureMatcher` utility.

-`cifs_to_xyz.py`: This script converts a folder of CIFs to an ASE-formatted appended XYZ file.
+`cifs_to_xyz.py`: This script converts a folder of CIFs to an ASE-formatted appended XYZ file and refcodes `.csv` file.

 `xyz_to_cifs.py`: This script converts an ASE-formatted appended XYZ file to a folder of CIFs.